The Choir Invisible

-A poignant love story, it is set in Kentucky in 1795 and begins with a portion of the poem "Choir Invisible" by George Eliot.
-Though criticized for lacking depth, being full of digressions, and "artistically disappointing", it was his most popular novel.
+A poignant love story, it is set in Kentucky in 1795 and begins with a portion of the poem "The Choir Invisible" by George Eliot.
+Although criticized for lacking depth, being full of digressions, and "artistically disappointing", it was his most popular novel.
 An 1897 review in The Atlantic Monthly faulted the book for its "meagre" structure, yet praised its tone and style.
 The book is often regarded as Allen's best work.

 The novel was developed from a novelette Allen published in 1893 titled "John Gray: A Kentucky Tale of the Olden Time".